Bryukh/checkio-articles/2015-02-06 pangram review.md

 [This comment](http://www.checkio.org/mission/pangram/publications/schanjr/python-27/not-very-clean-but-works/share/de57ea9d78879a7358b8dc5ef516402a/#comment-24174)
 about usage if-else for return can be useful for newbies.
 Veky explains best practice.

-But if we would make award for "the most complicated solution of the task", then I would add ["First | Naive"](http://www.checkio.org/mission/pangram/publications/bundgaard/python-3/first-naive/share/6b77e9e39c53e380163d0d101e1d1d47/) by [bundgaard](http://www.checkio.org/user/bundgaard/).
+But if we would make an award for "the most complicated solution of the task", then I would add ["First | Naive"](http://www.checkio.org/mission/pangram/publications/bundgaard/python-3/first-naive/share/6b77e9e39c53e380163d0d101e1d1d47/) by [bundgaard](http://www.checkio.org/user/bundgaard/).